At least one blackcap in the garden during the last week of the month - presumably an overwintering bird?

 12th-14th.
 Ireland for research collaborations in Dublin on ageing with Emma Teeling and her group.
 Emma's husband, Peter Gallagher, has built a radio-telescope at Birr Castle, and it was amazing to see images of black holes emitting gas clouds into the Milky Way from it.
 The telescope is linked to the LOFAR network across Europe, which offers panoramic viewing of the night sky.
 Birr also hosts the Leviathan optical telescope which was the largest in the world until early last century.
 A sketch of the Whirlpool Galaxy made from that may have inspired the background in Van Gogh's 'Starry Night'.

 7th-11th.
 Bittersweet Belgium.
 Lucie and I had 3 wonderful days in Ghent.
 Traffic is restricted in the centre, and the city has some great old (and contemporary) architecture and restaurants, and is beautifully lit at night.
-The last day of the trip in Brussels, a place I did not enjoy, was a disaster, and ended up with me being unceremoniously dumped out of the blue.
+The last day of the trip in Brussels, a place I did not enjoy, was a disaster, and marked the end of the relatiuonship.
 No more Italy pictures for now!
 Pictures below with the X70.